seifatef/CircuitSimulator/README.md

 - **Java:** A Java Development Kit (JDK) 11+ installed.
 - **Node.js & npm:** Node.js (LTS version recommended) and npm for managing and running the front-end dependencies.
 - **React:** The front-end of the project is built with React.
-You will need to have Node.js and npm (or yarn) to run and build the React application.
+You will need Node.js and npm (or yarn) to run and build the React application.

 ### Installation